-Each week, you will be responsible for reading the material assigned in the Canvas module.
-In mathematics, reading without working through problems is useless-so a small number of exercises will also be assigned every class, to be done using the WeBWorK online platform (login information to be provided).
-The lowest five WeBWorK grades will be dropped before the computation of your final course grade.
+Each week, you will be responsible for reading the assigned material.
+In mathematics, reading without working through problems is useless-so a small number of exercises will also be assigned every class.
+The lowest five of these small assignment grades will be dropped before the computation of your final course grade.
+No late assignments will be accepted for credit.